vardhiro/dogenotes/README.md

 # dogenotes
 Simple Notetaker app in PHP.
-This notetaker app uses flat-file system and a markdown converter written by **Emanuel Rusev**
+This notetaker app uses flat-file system and a markdown converter written by **Emanuil Rusev**

 ## Requisities